 I'm a talk radio junkie!

 Talk radio is always on in the house and workshop.
-Favorite talk show hosts include Jeff Kuhner, Mike Siegel, Mike Gallagher, Rush Limbaugh and Sean Hannity.
+Favorite talk show hosts include Jeff Kuhner, Mike Siegel, Mike Gallagher, Rush Limbaugh, Mark Levin, and Sean Hannity.
 I've learned alot from those guys.
 Thank God for conservative talk radio!

 I love animals, especially cats!
 I'm an avid reader and book collector and was greatly influenced by the books I read over and over again as a kid.
 One favorite was "Rabbit Hill" by Robert Lawson.
 I dreamed of having an animal sanctuary when I grew up.
 Well you could say we've had a sanctuary of sorts for the past 35 years.